ubccr/akrr/docs/AKRR_Add_Resource.md

 Number of key(s) added: 1

-Now try logging into the machine, with:   "ssh 'nikolays@vortex'" and check to make sure that only the key(s) you wanted were added.
+Now try logging into the machine, with:   "ssh 'nikolays@huey'" and check to make sure that only the key(s) you wanted were added.

 [INFO] Checking for password-less access